Photo credit: Allison Seto

 NSG: I wanted to get to the intensity of the dynamic of young white people who know nothing about the north, like Millicent knows nothing about the north, suddenly being put in a position of power where she can ask Charlie questions that he might not feel are appropriate to answer, culturally.
 Though he has his back up when we encounter him, I wanted readers to see that he’s open and receptive to the need for the community to work together, but is also making sure that newcomers are doing the work to learn and not just assuming that First Nations people are going to explain everything.
 I had an experience myself when I was working for the Canadian Parks and Wilderness Society, when we were heading to Ottawa to the Supreme Court.
 We were sitting in a coffee shop at the Vancouver airport, and a chief said to me “What do you know?
 You probably don’t even know what self-government is,” and then asked me to explain it on the spot, which was uncomfortable but totally fair.

 SF: Absolutely.
-Another thing I was curious about is that One of the characters warns Millicent, the protagonist, to be careful of the light.
+Another thing I was curious about is that one of the characters warns Millicent, the protagonist, to be careful of the light.
 Can you talk about that?

 NSG: Yeah, so on the practical level, I wanted to illustrate how the elements in the Yukon can affect us internally.
 You wake up in the spring and you’re like, oh, I wasn’t okay because of the darkness and the cold; I think people in southern Canada get a bit of that, but it’s really amplified in the north.
 On a more metaphorical level, what I was writing towards was that we all have darkness inside of us.
 There’s something about the isolation of the North, for those who aren’t from there, of everyone you know being far away – Millicent’s extended family and the people she grew up with – that leads to having this lack of accountability.
 It can bring out darkness inside of us that we don’t know we have.
 Experiencing the extremes of light and darkness is why many people, whether they admit it or not, are drawn to the Yukon, including Millicent.
 In the summer, when the river breaks, there’s this burst of serotonin in everyone’s brain, and I think that can be just as unhealthy as the darkness.
 I wanted readers to think about why these characters crave that.
 Like what is it inside of us that desires this extremeness?
 Why do people from down south come up to experience that?